PiercingDan/spark-Jupyter-AWS/README.md

 # added by Anaconda2 4.2.0 installer
 export PATH='/home/user/path/to/anaconda2/bin:$PATH'
 ```
-The environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` will allow you to access your S3 buckets in Spark.
+The environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` will allow you to access your S3 buckets in spark.
 The rest of the commands set up necessary paths.
 Save your `.bashrc` file and source it.

 Now, we are going to run Jupyter with Pyspark.
 The following steps are modified from this [tutorial](http://blog.insightdatalabs.com/jupyter-on-apache-spark-step-by-step/).